 If any of the eight assumptions is violated, it willl not hold.
 However,

-in trade theory, as it shows how trade affects the income distribution of
+how trade affects income distribution of the global economy.

 Of course, the assumptions are somewhat unrealistic in the sense that they are not likely to be observed in the real world.
 However, even if some of the assumptions are violated, international trade has a tendency to equalize factor prices; it will remove the wage gaps between countries, despite the constraint that trading countries impose on the movement of factors, in particular, on the movement of workers.

 |China||According to WSJ (June 1, 2010), "Honda Offers Strikers

 In June 2010, Honda Motors, China has offered Chinese workers in Beijing a 24% wage hike, raising their average monthly salary from 1500 yuan to 1860 yuan, raising their monthly salary to about $280 per month.

 In July 2012, the average monthly wage in Shenzen was 3,900 yuan ($616).
 The minimum wage in Shenzhen is the highest, 1,500 yuan ($240).

 In autarky, factor prices differ between countries, depending on regional market conditions.

 |After free trade||What will be the impact of free trade on factor prices such as wage and interest rates?|

 |1.
 No artificial barriers to trade||